Kick the Can

-He pointed past Jesse at the driveway.
+Pointing past Jesse at the driveway, he grinned.
 “Standing over with them waiting for you to get distracted.”

 When Jesse glanced over, he could see everyone in the driveway laughing.
 Although at his expense, he'd known these kids long enough to know their laughter was not malicious.
 Still, he hated to lose and so just grumbled and stifled an urge to punch his friend.
 Being the biggest and strongest among them, his playful punches were rarely taken as such.
 “Since no one ran, I take it we're done.”

-Jason put his hand up on his friend’s shoulder.
+Putting his hand up on his friend’s shoulder, he led them to the driveway.
 “Come on, we're gonna let Kevin take a turn at being it.”

 With everyone gathered on the driveway, Kevin set the dented can down at the end of it.
-He smiled at them and clapped his hands together.
+Smiling at them, he clapped his hands together.
 “Are you ready to fly my pretties?”
 Last summer Kevin had the exaggerated distinction of not having the can kicked out from under him.
 Sure, he was only it twice for the whole summer, but that didn't stop him from growing the legend over the school year into something completely obnoxious.

 “What's going on?”
 Darla asked, coming out from behind her house.